Enilson1982/dio-desafio-github-primeiro-repositorio/Introdução a Lógica de Programação/'lógica de programação'.md

 	funcao inicio()

-	{
+	}

-A Matriz funciona como a seguinte tabela
+A Matriz funciona como a seguinte tabela:

 	-------
         [] []